Connor-Irwin/Python-Demos/Ellipses drawer/README.md

 # Ellipses Drawer

-Outputs an image of and ellipse of the specified dimensions.
+Outputs an image of an ellipse of the specified dimensions.